 5.25.
-The external dose rates from excepted packages are so low that occupational exposures are expected to not exceed 1 mSv in a year, under routine conditions of transport.
+The external dose rates from excepted packages are so low that occupational exposures are not expected to exceed 1 mSv in a year under routine conditions of transport.

 Estimating exposures from the transport of radioactive material using analysis by computer code